lukamiletic95/papers/State machine replication.md

 * *C - Client*

-Although this is the simplest approach in implementing a client-server service, its main
+Although this is the simplest approach in implementing a client-server service, its main disadvantage is in having only one server In case that server becomes faulty, the whole service becomes unavailable to a client.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0MzAyNzAzOCwxMDQ3MTU5NzU2LC0xND
+eyJoaXN0b3J5IjpbMjI3ODY1NTAyLDEwNDcxNTk3NTYsLTE0MT
-E3MzkyNzk5LDE0NzU4ODI2NTEsMTc0ODE3OTY4XX0=
+czOTI3OTksMTQ3NTg4MjY1MSwxNzQ4MTc5NjhdfQ==
 -->